Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

     http://alfvo:8080/alfresco/webdav
     ```

+**Kerberos client configuration for CIFS**

+If the CIFS keytab is correct, you will not be prompted for a password and the drive should map successfully.
+If it doesn't work, see [debugging Kerberos]({% link content-services/6.0/admin/auth-sync.md %}#debug-kerberos).

 > **Note:** Use and test Microsoft Office option: Open a document in Alfresco Share, click Edit in MS Office.
 The expected result is that the document should open.

 #### Kerberos configuration properties